HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS 7.5.md

 > - Make sure that your claim is still personal, i.e. "I believe that...", "I personally prefer..."
 #### Cause/problem and Solution
 - The question is "What _**problems**/**issues**_...", "Suggest some measures..."
+- The intro:
+	- _"In recent years, it is true that `the topic`.
+While a number of factors explain this `phenomenon/tendency/trend`, some `countries/individuals` have taken measures to reduce..._"
+	- "_In recent years, it is true that `the topic`.
+Several problems have resulted from this `phenomenon/tendency/trend/view` and they should be tackled by a number of effective solutions from `all levels of society`._"
 - First paragraph:
 	- First sentence: introduce various issues.
 For example: "..._several multifaceted problems can be anticipated_."
 	- Next sentences: extend 2 prominent issues.
 Elaborate *why* they are considered issues, what's wrong with them, and give example (optional)